TeamDevDev/technical-development-week-seven-through-sixteen-starter/writing/review.md

 - [] Setup a complete Python-based development environment to run source code Fuzzing Book and Debugging Book
 - [] Installed all of the Fuzzing Book and/or Debugging Book dependencies
-- [] Ran a local or accessed a remote Jupyter Lab server for the Fuzzing Book and Debugging Book
+- [] Ran a local and/or accessed a remote Jupyter Lab server for the Fuzzing Book and Debugging Book
 - [] Executed all of the source code segments in each assigned chapter of Fuzzing Book and Debugging Book

 ### Technical Development Reflection